misbha448/BeyondChats-Assignment/frontend/README.md

 ✔ Phase 3 – Completed with responsive UI
 ✔ Ready for review and evaluation

+Note:
+The backend for this project is currently configured to run locally (http://localhost:8000).

+As a result, the live deployed frontend may show failed API requests or empty data, since it cannot access the local backend environment.

+All backend functionalities (scraping, APIs, content update pipeline, and database operations) work correctly when the backend is run locally as per the setup instructions.

+This setup was intentional to focus on backend logic, data processing, and system design rather than cloud database persistence.

 🙌 Final Notes

 This project focuses on clarity, robustness, and real-world engineering practices rather than over-engineering.